MomentumData/Healthcare-utilisation-in-IIM/README.md

 * **Respiratory Medicine**
 * **Neurology:** Includes Neurology, Clinical Neurology, Paediatric Neurology, and Neurosurgery.
 * **Other Visits:** Includes all remaining clinical specialisms not listed above.

+#### Accident and emergency attendances

+Accident and emergency attendances were identified using HES Accident and Emergency (A&E) records.
+This dataset includes attendances recorded at major A&E departments, single specialty A&E departments, walk-in centres and minor injury units.